Indoor Ice Arenas

 Each indoor ice arena is required to be certified by MDH and those with internal combustion engines need to monitor and document carbon monoxide and nitrogen dioxide concentrations in the arenas.
 All arenas are required to maintain acceptable air quality in their arena buildings at all times they are open to the public.

-- Indoor Ice Arena Corrective Action Flow Chart (PDF:152KB/1 page)
+- Indoor Ice Arena Corrective Action Flow Chart (PDF)

-- Indoor Ice Arena Evacuation Procedure Flow Chart (PDF:97KB/1 page)
+- Indoor Ice Arena Evacuation Procedure Flow Chart (PDF)

-- Ice Arena Log of Air Quality Testing (PDF:40KB /1 page)
+- Ice Arena Log of Air Quality Testing (PDF)